-Nick Kahler is an intern architect practicing at HOK, an independent artist, and writer practicing in Atlanta.
+Nick Kahler is an architect at HOK, an independent artist, and writer in Atlanta.
 He graduated from Georgia Tech in 2012 with a Masters in Architecture after finishing a Bachelors of History at Davidson College in North Carolina in 2009.
 He is an eclectic, fascinated with architecture, art, urban design, history, philosophy, astronomy, film, and a plethora of other disciplines.

 Lord Aeck Sargent, Atlanta, GA, US, Intern Architect

 Intern architect in the education and science divisions, working on projects ranging from detail design of buildings to large scale campus master plans.

 Mack Scogin Merrill Elam Architects, Atlanta, GA, US, Volunteer Intern

 Collaborating with Mr. Scogin and the Local Artists “Lucky Penny” Group Daily on Realized Experimental Dance Black Box Set Design for DramaTech Theatre at Georgia Tech

 Georgia Institute of Technology, Atlanta, GA, US, Graduate Teaching Assistant

 Presented a series of lectures to a class of 130 undergraduate students on architecture and urban design; Tutored for a class of 130 graduate and undergraduate students in writing; Researched Various Texts on Dwelling and the Survey of Architectural History.

 John Portman & Associates, Atlanta, GA, US, Model Fabricator